AztecProtocol/aztec-packages/barretenberg/cpp/src/barretenberg/dsl/README.md

 Even if you correctly update all serialization in [acvm_js](../../../../../noir/noir-repo/acvm-repo/acvm_js/README.md) such as during [execution](../../../../../noir/noir-repo/acvm-repo/acvm_js/src/execute.rs#57), there is multiple places the `yarn-project` uses the ACIR top-level serialization.
 The `yarn-project` sequencer also uses the native `acvm_cli tool` that has an execute method that [expects raw byte code](../../../../../noir/noir-repo/tooling/acvm_cli/src/cli/execute_cmd.rs#63).

 In the context of Aztec we need to regenerate all the artifacts in [noir-projects](../../../../../noir-projects/bootstrap.sh).
-This regeneration assumes that we have rebuilt the compiler from which we got the original ACIR object from to use the new serialization.
+This regeneration assumes that we have rebuilt the compilers (Noir compiler and AVM transpiler) to use the new serialization.
 After regenerating these artifacts we can bootstrap the yarn-project.
 There are multiple packages in the yarn-project that rely on pre-computed artifacts such as `yarn-project/circuits.js` and `yarn-project/protocol-contracts`.

 The Aztec artifacts can be individually regenerated as well using `yarn test -u`.
 You can also run the command on the relevant workspaces, which at the time are the following: